Complete dentures: Construction of complete dentures: clinical stages

-Patient Assessment
+Patient assessment

 Impressions

-Similarly to all removable prosthesis, the first step in denture construction is to obtain accurate impressions of the soft tissues.
+Similarly to all removable prostheses, the first step in denture construction is to obtain accurate impressions of the soft tissues.
 As the height of the ridge will vary throughout the arch, two sets of impressions are taken.
 The primary (or preliminary) impressions, taken using a stock tray (preformed) and a suitable impression material, are used to construct special trays.
 Special trays are made in either acrylic or shellac and have a shape that corresponds to the shape of the mucosa of the individual patient.
-This way, it is ensured that during secondary (or master) impressions there will be n uniform thickness of impression material throughout the tray.
+This way, it is ensured that during secondary (or master) impressions there will be a uniform thickness of impression material throughout the tray.

 Primary (preliminary) impressions

-Although stock trays (metallic or plastic) come in different sizes, it is very likely that some parts will be over- or under-extended and therefore have to be modified prior to impression taking to ensure that the entirety of the mucosa is recorded accurately.
+Although stock trays (metallic or plastic) come in different sizes, it is very likely that some parts will be over- or under-extended and therefore have to be modified prior to impression-taking to ensure that the entirety of the mucosa is recorded accurately.
 Greenstick or silicone putty can be used to extend the trays if they are under-extended; this is of vital importance, as any unsupported impression material may distort until the impressions are cast.
 A suitable material such as alginate can be used for this purpose.

 Secondary (master or working) impressions

 As described above, special trays (acrylic or shellac) ensure that the secondary impressions accurately record the tissues whilst ensuring a uniform thickness of impression material throughout the tray.
 Different impression materials will have different thickness requirements.
-Alginate, for example, requires a thickness of at least 3mm to prevent distortion whereas the more elastic silicone materials can be used in thickness of 1–2 mm.
+Alginate, for example, requires a thickness of at least 3 mm to prevent distortion whereas the more elastic silicone materials can be used in thickness of 1–2 mm.
 Therefore, when special trays are constructed, it is the responsibility of the prescribing clinician to ask for the appropriate level of spacing between the tray and the tissues.

-Another feature which should be incorporated into special trays is tissue stops, which can be described as 2-3mm wide extensions on the impression surface of the special tray.
+Another feature which should be incorporated into special trays is tissue stops, which can be described as 2–3 mm wide extensions on the impression surface of the special tray.
 Without the incorporation of tissue stops, when the special tray is tried in the mouth to check for the accuracy of extensions, it will appear over-extended as the laboratory has extended the tray in a way that will allow the specified thickness of impression material to be accommodated.
 Tissue stops allow the clinician to appropriately assess the extensions of the tray.

 The impression materials that can be used with special trays are: